Culpa in Contrahendo, Bargaining in Good Faith, and Freedom of Contract: A Comparative Study (with Edith Fine) , 77 HARV. L. REV. 401 (1964)

 Date of Authorship for this Version

 Kessler, Friedrich and Fine, Edith, "Culpa in Contrahendo, Bargaining in Good Faith, and Freedom of Contract: A Comparative Study" (1964).
 Faculty Scholarship Series.
-Paper 2724.
+2724.